nekonaute/pogobot/pogodocs.md

 - uint8_t _emitting_power_list - used to define the emission power on each IR
 - uint16_t _sender_id          - id of the robot which send the message
 - uint8_t _sender_ir_index     - IR id direction of the sender robot
-- uint16_t receiver_id         - id of the recipient robot
 - uint8_t _receiver_ir_index   - IR id direction that received the message
 - uint16_t payload_length      - size of the payload